ministryofjustice/laa-cwa-feature-tests/README.md

 An optional `DEBUG_FAILURES=true` env can be set to step with the debugger into failed scenarios with `byebug`.
 This can be useful to investigate the context of a failure, for instance to be able to look at the latest opened window or instance variables.

+### Removing Bulkload files

+An optional `BULKLOAD_TMP_DELETE=false` env can be set to ensure that any dynamically created bulkload files are not automatically deleted after feature tests have completed.
+These files are found in features\support\bulkload\fixtures\tmp.